pazguille/third-party-widget/README.md

 # third-party-widget

-> An example of third-party widgets with Preact
+> An example of third-party widgets from React components

 ## Development